 SEB's President and Chief Executive Officer (CEO) is Johan Torgeby.

-The President has three separate committees at her disposal for the purpose of managing the operations: the Group Executive Committee, the Asset and Liability Committee and the Group Risk Committee.
+The President has three separate committees at his disposal for the purpose of managing the operations: the Group Executive Committee, the Asset and Liability Committee and the Group Risk Committee.

 Group Executive Committee